-When the historic preservation and adaptive use of the Armory and Gymnasium (Red Gym) was completed, the Morgridge Center for Public Service moved to the first floor, a highly visible and centrally located space.
+When the historic preservation and adaptive use of the Armory and Gymnasium (Red Gym) was completed, the Morgridge Center moved to the first floor, a highly visible and centrally located space.

 The Morgridge Center for Public Service Grows

-In fall 2007, the Morgridge family significantly increased the Morgridge Center for Public Service’s endowment and challenged the staff to expand and strengthen our fundraising efforts by offering to match up to $1 million/year over a five year period.
-These funds were to be used to support a major expansion of programs and services, particularly in the curricular arena: academic service-learning, community-based research and engaged scholarship.
+In fall 2007, the Morgridge family significantly increased the Morgridge Center endowment and challenged the staff to expand and strengthen its fundraising efforts by offering to match up to $1 million/year over a five-year period.
+These funds were to be used to support a major expansion of programs and services, particularly in the curricular arena: academic service-learning, Community-based Research and engaged scholarship.

-In March 2009, the Morgridge Center for Public Service officially joined the School of Human Ecology while maintaining a campus-wide focus.
-In 2010, Mike Thorton’s five-year term as the Morgridge Center’s Director came to a close and the Morgridge Center welcomed Nancy Mathews as the new Faculty Director.
+In March 2009, the Morgridge Center officially joined the School of Human Ecology while maintaining a campus-wide focus.
+In 2010, Mike Thorton’s five-year term as the Morgridge Center’s Director came to a close and the Morgridge Center welcomed Nancy Mathews as the new faculty director.

-In the fall of 2011, the Morgridge Center for Public Service moved administratively to the School of Education while maintaining a campus-wide mission.
-Under Nancy Mathew’s leadership, the Morgridge Center doubled its office space in the Red Gym and hired a number of new full time staff members.
-Nancy Mathews stepped down from the position of director in June 2014 to take a job as Dean at the University of Vermont.
+In the fall of 2011, the Morgridge Center moved administratively to the School of Education while maintaining a campus-wide mission.
+Under Nancy Mathew’s leadership, the Morgridge Center doubled its office space in the Red Gym and hired a number of new full-time staff members.
+Nancy Mathews stepped down from the position of director in June 2014 to take a job as dean at the University of Vermont.

-Political Science professor and long-time Morgridge Center for Public Service partner Kathy Cramer was named Interim Faculty Director in June 2014.
+Political Science professor and long-time Morgridge Center partner Kathy Cramer was named interim faculty director in June 2014.
 Ten months later she was officially named the permanent director of the Morgridge Center.
-Under Kathy’s leadership, the Morgridge Center has continued to develop a strong community of faculty and instructors on campus engaged in community-based learning and research, while also broadening its understanding of public service.
+Under Kathy’s leadership, the Morgridge Center has continued to develop a strong community of faculty and instructors on campus engaged in Community-based Learning and Research, while also broadening its understanding of public service.
 Additionally, the Morgridge Center introduced a number of new programs, including the Wisconsin Open Education Community Fellowship and All-Campus Day of Service.